Baked Doughnuts. Who knew you could bake them? Scrumptious.

 - 1/3 cup sugar

-- 1 tablespoon active dry yeast (1 individual package)
+- 1 tablespoon active dry yeast (or 1 individual package)

 - 1 teaspoon salt